First look: Sony 360 Reality Audio

 What we do know is that it’s worth getting a proper HTRF done because we thought that 360 Reality Audio actually sounded better through headphones than from the speaker rig all around us.
 Not as powerful, an certainly not as bassy, but just as detailed, and thoroughly convincing.

 With so many sounds coming from above, below, behind and so forth, our first thought was that the sound wasn’t coming from the headphones at all.
 When tech is as invisible as this it's a real wow moment.
 It’s properly immersive, and audibly so removed from the headphones, that it feels like you’re inside a piece of music.
 That’s a weird experience.
-However, it was also a high-end experience through Sony’s high-end MDR-Z7M2 headphones - not exactly an everyday headphone.
+However, it was also a high-end experience because we were using Sony’s high-end MDR-Z7M2 headphones - not exactly an everyday headphone - so we'll have to see what Sony's able to do with a more budget-friendly pair of cans.

 It definitely doesn’t do that.